What does radiation do to your body

-||Side effects include fatigue, skin changes, Hair loss and mouth problems may happen depending on the area the treatment is given.
+||Side effects include fatigue, skin changes, Hair loss and mouth problems depending on the area the treatment is given.

 |Late Side Effects

-- These side effects can take months or even years to develop and affect the tissue in the body where the treatment was given.
+Late side effects can take months or even years to develop and affect the tissue in the body where the treatment was given.
 The risk of late side effects depends on the area treated as well as the radiation dose that was used.

-- To find out if this may happen to you talk to your radiation oncologist about the risk of long-term side effects.
+To find out if this may happen to you talk to your radiation oncologist about the risk of long-term side effects.